Chop Chop Tree logo

 Colbert, WA (99005)

-Spokane generally does not require permits for tree removal on private residential property, though exceptions exist for trees in critical areas, shoreline zones near the Spokane River, or designated heritage trees.
-Properties in Veradale and Otis Orchards fall under county jurisdiction with slightly different rules, so checking with local planning departments before removing significant trees prevents complications.
+In most cases, Spokane does not require a permit for tree removal on private residential lots.
+That said, exceptions can apply in critical areas, shoreline zones near the Spokane River, or for designated heritage trees.
+Veradale and Otis Orchards are under county rules, which differ slightly, so it’s wise to confirm with local planning offices before taking out a significant tree.

-Look for Washington State contractor licenses, liability insurance exceeding one million dollars, workers compensation coverage, and ISA certified arborists on staff.
-Companies serving Fairchild Air Force Base, Colbert, and Nine Mile Falls should demonstrate experience with varied terrain and provide verifiable references from properties similar to yours before signing contracts.
+Choose a company with a Washington State contractor license, liability insurance over one million dollars, workers compensation coverage, and ISA certified arborists on staff.
+Crews serving Fairchild Air Force Base, Colbert, and Nine Mile Falls should also show experience with different terrain and offer references from properties similar to yours before you sign anything.

-Removing dangerous trees typically increases property appeal and eliminates buyer concerns during inspections, particularly in neighborhoods near Spokane Community College and Whitworth areas where mature landscaping matters.
-However, removing healthy shade trees without replacement plans can reduce curb appeal and energy efficiency benefits that Spokane buyers value.
+Taking out hazardous trees usually improves curb appeal and removes a common concern during inspections, especially in areas near Spokane Community College and Whitworth where mature landscaping is important.
+On the other hand, removing healthy shade trees without a replacement plan can hurt the look of the property and reduce the energy-saving benefits Spokane buyers often appreciate.

-The Spokane Waste to Energy Facility accepts yard waste and branches, while several locations offer free mulch programs for chipped wood.
-Many tree services include debris hauling and recycling in their quotes, saving homeowners trips to disposal sites and ensuring proper handling of larger logs that could be milled or donated.
+The Spokane Waste to Energy Facility accepts yard waste and branches, and some locations also provide free mulch from chipped wood.
+Many tree companies include hauling and recycling in their estimates, which saves homeowners a trip to disposal sites and helps larger logs get handled properly, whether they are milled or donated.

-Avoid water-hungry species like weeping willows and birches that struggle in Spokane's dry summers.
-Silver maples develop weak branches that break under ice loads.
-Bradford pears split easily and invasive species like Siberian elm create maintenance headaches.
-Native ponderosa pine, Douglas fir, and drought-tolerant species perform far better long-term.
+Steer clear of thirsty species such as weeping willows and birches, which often struggle through Spokane’s dry summers.
+Silver maples tend to form weak limbs that can fail under ice.
+Bradford pears split easily, and invasive trees like Siberian elm create long-term maintenance problems.
+Native ponderosa pine, Douglas fir, and drought-tolerant options generally perform much better over time.

-Homeowners can safely remove small dead branches under two inches, clear debris from tree bases, maintain mulch rings, water deeply during dry spells, and monitor for pest damage or fungal growth.
-Inspect trees after windstorms for cracks or leaning, especially before Spokane's winter weather arrives.
-Leave pruning above eight feet and anything near power lines to licensed professionals.
+Homeowners can usually handle small dead branches under two inches, clear debris from around trunks, keep mulch rings in place, water deeply during dry stretches, and watch for pest activity or fungal growth.
+After windstorms, check trees for cracks or leaning, especially before Spokane’s winter weather sets in.
+Anything above eight feet or near power lines should stay with licensed professionals.